Joe Joyce stops Joseph Parker in 11th round to win WBO interim heavyweight title

 At the start of the ninth, Parker, his left eye starting to close, somehow found the strength to go on the offensive, dispatching an uppercut which once again Joyce absorbed.

-Parker was eventually dropped by a left hook from Parker in the 11th.
-Although he got back onto his feet, the New Zealander could not beat the count.
+Parker was eventually dropped by a left hook from Joyce in the 11th.
+Although he got back to his feet, the New Zealander could not beat the count.

 Joyce will now be targeting a shot at a world title later this year or early 2023 – and would appear in prime position to challenge unified champion Oleksandr Usyk.